geekabhinav007/TOC-Short/docs/regular.md

 ## Regular Grammar

-### Regular grammars

 ### Regular expressions

 The language accepted by finite automata  can be easily described by simple expressions called Regular Expressions.

 The languages accepted by some regular expression are referred to as Regular languages.